marvinirwin/replay-policy/terms_of_service.md

 ## 2. Description of Service

-Video Feedback is an application that [brief description of your app's functionality].
+Replay is an app which allows you to store your footage, search through it and export clips of it.

 ## 3. User Accounts